Product Tutorials

 STEP 5: Finish it off with a Top Coat

-You can add a shiny top coat and cure your nails under a UV/ LED nail lamp for a few seconds to secure your gel polish, then voila!
+Lastly, apply a shiny top coat and cure your nails under a UV/ LED nail lamp for a few seconds to secure your gel polish, then voila!
 You're good to go.

 How to remove gel polish: